“Update” – The October 2024 Law to Address Bus Driver Shortage May Sound Good – But Caveat Emptor

 Planning for Foreseeable Legal Issues

 Without question, there is currently a shortage of school bus drivers in New Jersey.
-While this new law may assist in alleviating some of the driver shortage burden, as lawyers often say, “caveat emptor” – which translates to “let the buyer beware’… In addition to the State’s requirements noted above, entities must perform their due diligence in assessing additional factors, including but not limited to, safety, potential legal liability, and financial impact, before a school/agency approves the use of new Type S Bus Certificate Drivers for their facility and students.
+While this new law may assist in alleviating some of the driver shortage burden, as lawyers often say, “caveat emptor” – which translates to “let the buyer beware’… In addition to the State’s requirements noted above, entities must perform their due diligence in assessing additional factors regarding this new transportation option for 8 or fewer passengers, including but not limited to, safety, potential legal liability, and financial impact, before a school/agency approves the use of for their facility and students.

 While, this article does not contain, nor does it constitute, legal advice (you should always consult with your Board Attorney), the following list could be seen as issues to consider when your school/agency analyzes whether utilizing Type S Bus Certificate Drivers would be beneficial, or even possible, for your school/agency.

 • Supervision: How will your Drivers be chosen and supervised?
 Will a camera and/or tracking device be installed in each vehicle?
 Who will be responsible for the camera/device, and viewing and maintaining the data?
 Will a second person, such as an Aide, be traveling in this vehicle or will the driver be alone with the students?
 Who will evaluate drivers and determine whether they are renewed?
 Who will develop the evaluation criteria?
-Will your BOE approve the use of Type S Drivers?
+Will your BOE approve the use of drivers described herein?

 • Student Physical Safety: Who will provide necessary medical training to the driver?
-Will all drivers, in addition to obtaining their Type S Bus Certificate, also be required to be trained as a “mobility assistance vehicle technician” to transport a student with medical needs to and from school or related school activities in a mobility assistance vehicle?
+Will all drivers, in addition to meeting the criteria noted above, also be required to be trained as a “mobility assistance vehicle technician” to transport a student with medical needs to and from school or related school activities in a mobility assistance vehicle?
 How will necessary IEP and/or 504 information be communicated to the driver?
 What will be the required procedures during and after a medical emergency during transport?

 • Vehicles: What type of vehicle will be used?
 Will the vehicle(s) be purchased by the School/Agency, part of a bus services contract or a personal vehicle owned by the driver with reimbursement for mileage?
 Who is responsible for inspections, maintenance checks, repairs, regular servicing issues, and the cleaning of the vehicle?
 What restrictions will you impose regarding the interior of the vehicle, regarding items such as perfumes/animals/foods/products that could cause issues for those with severe allergies?
 How will you choose the “type” of vehicle to utilize, and the amenities included, such as windows, heating/cooling systems, door lock systems, seatbelt restraints and other needed accommodations for disabled students?
 Will it be an electric vehicle?